lkriener/yin_yang_data_set/README.md

 This deep learning dataset was developed for research on biologically plausible error-backpropagation and deep learning in spiking neural networks.
 It serves as an alternative to e.g. the MNIST dataset providing the following advantages:
-- **Very clear gap between the accuracies reached by a linear classifier/shallow network and a deep neural network**
+- **Very clear gap between the accuracies reached by a linear classifier/shallow network, a deep neural network and a deep network with frozen lower weights**
 - Smaller and therefore faster to train
 - Symmetric input design allows successful training of neuron models without intrinsic bias